 Bonding when your dog is young is important.
 It is also an important time for training your puppy, as bad behaviour at this stage can persist long into their lives.
 Your puppy can be housebroken while you are at work, but you will need to be there as much as possible to discipline them, train them and just be recognisable as their owner.

 Do your research on puppy sitters and daycare services

 Your dog deserves the same great care from professionals that you give them at home, so when researching carers or dog sitting facilities, think about your expectations and what service is being offered.
 When interviewing dog walkers for example, find out how many other dogs will be walked at the same time and check their professional insurance policies.
 It’s also a good idea to find out what experience that person has with dogs.
 For example, many trainers and vet nurses offer boarding, walking or dog sitting services outside of their other jobs, so they probably know a thing or two about looking after pets!

-You might want to take a look at the places your dog will be exercised while you are away and have a quick safety check – ask if your dog’s carer has assessed potential risks.
+You might want to take a look at the places your dog or puppy will be exercised while you are away and have a quick safety check – ask if your dog’s carer has assessed potential risks.
 Getting references for the carer is a great idea if you want to know about other people’s experiences with them.
 You might also think about the difference between a self-employed carer and someone who works for a pet care agency; for example, if someone from an agency falls sick, will the agency find a replacement at short notice?

 Don’t be embarrassed about asking these questions – your dog is a precious member of your family, and a professional carer will see it as a sign of a good owner, as well as being able to verify their professional services.
-In some cases you might be trusting your dog’s carer with other things, such as house keys, so your search cannot be too thorough.
+In some cases, you might be trusting your dog’s carer with other things, such as house keys, so your search cannot be too thorough.
 If you don’t know where to start, recommendations from friends or your dog club are a great way to begin!